sachasayan/obelisk/README.md

 These panels are essentially 'raw' LEDs with no intelligence behind them.
 You need a computer with GPIO capability to control them.
 An Arduino or Sparkfun Adafruit are usable with HZeller's original library, but this project is meant to be run on a Raspberry Pi.
 I'd recommend an RPi4 if you can get your hands on one — otherwise, an RPi3 should work just fine.

 You also need an adaptor for the GPIO pins on your Raspberry Pi to match the common 16-pin IDC format used by these kinds of LED panels.
 I recommend [this one made by ElectroDragon](https://www.electrodragon.com/product/rgb-matrix-panel-drive-board-raspberry-pi/), based of Henner Zeller's schematics.
 There are also some other panels schematics available in [his GitHub repo](https://github.com/hzeller/rpi-rgb-led-matrix) to address other specific needs.
-I'll also soon be offering passive panels for sale, by mail, which you'll need minimal soldering experience to make work for you.
+I'll also soon be offering passive panels of my own design for sale, by mail, which you'll need minimal soldering experience to make work for you.

 ## Getting all set up with the software

  You'll need:

 - **Git**, used to pull the project code.
-- **gcc**, to compile hzeller's
+- **GCC**, to compile hzeller's original code, which this project draws from.
 - **NVM + Node** as the best way to get sudo-less Node code running on an RPi
 - **Yarn** is used to manage the workspaces (server + client) of the project.

 On a Raspberry Pi, you'll want to do most of this manually.

+#### Disable sound

+The RPi uses the same high-frequency hardware (called a pulse generator) to drive the board as it does to generate sound.
+As a result, you actually cannot use sound functionality at the same time as driving a board, and it must be disabled.
+See HZeller's Github for advice on how to achieve this.

-#### NVM
+#### Install NVM

 https://github.com/nvm-sh/nvm#installing-and-updating